 Why choose this course

-In the wake of the 2015 United Nations’ Sustainability Development Goals, our MSc in Sustainable Development gives you the knowledge to help organisations towards a greener future.
+In the wake of the 2015 United Nations’ Sustainable Development Goals, our MSc Sustainable Development provides you with the knowledge to help organisations move towards a greener future.
+This MSc examines the societal transformations required to tackle the climate emergency, protect the environment, and shift towards sustainable consumption and production.

-Our MSc in Sustainable Development is run by our Centre for Environment and Sustainability (CES) – a centre for forward-thinking environmental and sustainability-related research and postgraduate teaching.
+This course is run by our Centre for Environment and Sustainability (CES) – an inter-disciplinary centre for forward-thinking environmental and sustainability-related research and postgraduate teaching.

 What you will study

-Questioning what you thought you knew about sustainability and the environment, we’ll inspire you to face society’s major sustainability challenges.
+Questioning what you thought you knew about sustainability and the environment, we’ll inspire you to face some of society’s biggest sustainability challenges.

-We also provide insight into the latest thinking in numerous important areas, covering the tools essential for analysing the relationship between environmental issues and human society.
-As part of this approach, you will evaluate political, socio-economic, ethical, cultural and regulatory frameworks.
-You will acquire a sensitive appreciation of the issues surrounding sustainable development and an understanding of the theory and application of sustainable development.
+We’ll provide insight into the latest thinking in numerous important areas, covering the essentials needed to analyse the relationship between environmental issues and human society.
+As part of this approach, you’ll evaluate political, socio-economic, ethical, cultural and regulatory frameworks, and acquire an understanding of the theory and application of sustainable development, while developing a sensitive appreciation of the issues surrounding it.

 This course is normally completed in 12 months on a full-time basis, or between 24 and 60 months when completed on a part-time basis.